 How we can assist you in:

-Practical grade exams include a Sight Reading test.
+Most practical graded exams include a Sight Reading and Aural Test.
 This skill can be mastered not only with practice, but also with some tips and deeper understanding of the way music it is written and should be read.
 Advanced players may benefit from this type of lessons too.

-Despite our Tutors will incorporate Sight Reading technique within their lessons, you may wish to have specific lessons directed to become more skilful and build up your confidence in front of a music sheet or in reading music in different keys or in more than one key simultaneously.
+Despite our Tutors will incorporate Sight Reading and Aural Test technique within their lessons, you may wish to have specific lessons directed to become more skilful and build up your confidence in front of a music sheet or in reading music in different keys or in more than one key simultaneously.